jimshawx/jammy/ReadMe.md

   * VT100 Serial terminal

 * There's a debugger and disassembler of sorts
+* There's a Javascript and Lua API to enable smart code to run on breakpoints
+* There's a web API so you can write your own UIs
 * There's some automated code analysis to produce good disassemblies
+* The disassemblies can be stored in a Sqlite database
 * There's a Linux version!
+* There's now a packaged release to try
+* Completely new emulation not based on WinUAE
 * It's free!
 (MIT License)

 ### The not so good stuff